-Have posters made up featuring the missing person.
-It is strongly advisable to only display Garda or the Helpline contact number, not your own private or mobile phone numbers.
+If you are having posters made up featuring the missing person, it is strongly advised to only display Garda or the Helpline contact number, not your own private or mobile phone numbers.

 Consider displaying posters in areas such as shopping centres, bus stops and railway stations, at local sporting and entertainment venues and community centres.
 Do keep in mind that the putting up of posters on electricity poles etc. will be considered as “littering” and you may be asked to remove them.
 It is important that all posters are removed when no longer relevant i.e. when the person is located.

 Social Media is an invaluable tool when raising awareness for a missing loved one.
 Unfortunately, it can also be a dangerous place where trolls and predators are able to anonymously prey on vulnerabilities, making their target susceptible to Press and public intrusion.
 Always stay safe online and remember that shared information can often be in circulation for many years after the person is found or located and thereby lead to further privacy issues.

 Facebook is a great way to communicate with lots of different people around the world and get in contact with anyone who may be connected to your missing loved one.
 However, it can also be a great place for online trolls to take your personal photographs and send messages that may not be so supportive, especially if your loved one’s case has escalated quickly.
 This can all become quite overwhelming, so ensure you take time to follow Facebook guidelines to stay safe and secure.

 In particular, it is recommended that you set your profile to ‘friends only’ and disable the feature for search engines to harvest your account.
 It is important that personal details such as your phone number, address etc., are secure and should ideally be set to ‘yourself only’.
 Personal photographs are frequently used by the media if they are not restricted to friends only.
 To prevent being bombarded with friend requests by people you do not know in person, set the ‘who can send you friend requests’ feature to ‘friends of friends’ only.